RhamzThev/myPortfolio/README.md

 ## Installation and Setup Instructions

-Since the project is in development, it is currently not possible to install and try this application from another machine.
-However, the code can be cloned then viewed from preferred IDE.
+Since the project has been archived, it is not recommended to attempt installation or setup on other machines.
+However, you can still clone the repository and explore the codebase using your preferred IDE.

 ## Reflection

-This is a personal project meant to gain experience with the .NET Framework.

-This was originally named RZ1 (RhamZtation) meant to be a glorified Steam application, where it's possible to add my personal game projects to.
-Later on in deciding the requirements for this project, I've decided that I wanted to make this application more like a digital protfolio application, hence naming it "myPortfolio."

-Deciding an environment was no 'one and done' task.
-A lot of trial and error came from choosing a framework to stick with.
-I've tried C++ with Qt, and Java with JavaFX, but I stuck with C# with WPF for now.

-C# and XAML was languages I wasn't too familiar with.
-My strongest language is Java, so learning C# wasn't too much of a learning curve.
-With XAML and its similarities to HTML, I haven't had too many issues learning about that markup language.

-The biggest, and possibly my most unexpected, learning curve was to learn a completely new architechtural style that is most suitable for WPF applications, MVVM.
-I've had experience developing applications within a MVC framework, so I had some crutch.
-However, distinguishing the difference between a ViewModel and Controller took some time, but now I have a strong idea on their distinction.
+This project served as a personal learning experience with the .NET Framework, particularly with WPF and XAML.
+Initially conceived as "RZ1 (RhamZtation)" to function as a glorified Steam application for managing personal game projects, it evolved into a more comprehensive digital portfolio application, aptly renamed "myPortfolio."

+The development process involved significant trial and error, particularly in selecting the appropriate framework.
+After experimenting with C++ and Qt, as well as Java and JavaFX, I ultimately decided to use C# and WPF.
+Though I was familiar with Java, learning C# was relatively straightforward.
+XAML, with its similarities to HTML, also proved manageable.

+One of the most significant challenges was adapting to the MVVM (Model-View-ViewModel) architectural pattern, which was new to me.
+While I had prior experience with the MVC (Model-View-Controller) pattern, understanding the distinction between ViewModel and Controller required some adjustment.
+Nevertheless, I gained a solid understanding of MVVM through this project.

-Currently, the application is being developed in Visual Studio, using XAML as the markup language, C# as the programming language, with various NuGet extensions to be easily access images/icons, and to connect to an external PostgreSQL database with all the user and app information.
-When I continue devloping this application, I hope to migrate the database from PostgreSQL to SQL Server so the application can solely be .NET oriented, and finish designing the features of other portions of the project.
+The application was developed using Visual Studio, with XAML as the markup language and C# as the programming language.
+Various NuGet packages were utilized for tasks such as image/icon management and PostgreSQL database connectivity.
+Although there were plans to migrate the database from PostgreSQL to SQL Server and complete additional features, the project has been archived before these changes could be implemented.

+Thank you for taking the time to explore myPortfolio.
+While active development has ceased, the lessons learned during its creation will inform future projects.